-NGSS makes connections across school curriculum.
-For example, students understand the crosscutting concept of patterns not only across science disciplines but also across other subject areas of language arts, mathematics, social studies, etc. Likewise, the crosscutting concept of cause and effect can be used to explain phenomena in Earth science as well as to examine character or plot development in literature, which can be related to CCSS in English language arts.
-Thus, students develop mastery of crosscutting concepts through repeated and contrastive experiences across school curriculum.
+The NGSS make connections across school curricula.
+For example, students understand the crosscutting concept of patterns not only across science disciplines but also across other subject areas of language arts, mathematics, social studies, etc. Likewise, the crosscutting concept of cause and effect can be used to explain phenomena in Earth science as well as to examine character or plot development in literature.
+Thus, students develop mastery of crosscutting concepts through repeated and contrastive experiences across school curricula.

-The requirement and norms for classroom discourse are to a great extent common across all the science disciplines, and indeed across all the subject areas.
-The convergence of disciplinary practices across CCSS for English language arts and literacy, CCSS for mathematics, and NGSS are highlighted in Figure 1 (on page 22).
+The requirements and norms for classroom discourse are shared across all the science disciplines, and indeed across all the subject areas.
+The convergence of disciplinary practices across the CCSS for English language arts and literacy, the CCSS for mathematics, and the NGSS are highlighted in Figure 1 (on page 21).
 For example, students are expected to engage in argumentation from evidence; construct explanations; obtain, synthesize, evaluate, and communicate information; and build a knowledge base through content rich texts across the three subject areas.
 Such convergence is particularly beneficial for students from non-dominant groups who are pressed for instructional time to develop literacy and numeracy at the cost of other subjects, including science.

-Integration of subject areas is an avenue that strengthens science learning for all students, particularly for students who have traditionally been underserved.
-In the current climate of accountability policies dominated by reading and mathematics, science tends to be deemphasized due to the perceived urgency of developing basic literacy and numeracy for students in low-performing schools including, but not limited to, English language learners and students with limited literacy development.
+Integration of subject areas strengthens science learning for all students, particularly for students who have traditionally been underserved.
+In the current climate of accountability policies, which are dominated by reading and mathematics, science tends to be de-emphasized.
+This is due to the perceived urgency of developing basic literacy and numeracy for students in low-performing schools including, but not limited to, English language learners and students with limited literacy development.
 Thus, allocation and utilization of instructional time across subject areas will benefit these students.
 Furthermore, the convergence of core ideas, practices, and crosscutting concepts across subject areas offers multiple entry points to build and deepen understanding for these students.

-Initiatives are emerging to identify language demands and opportunities as English language learners engage in NGSS as well as CCSS for English language arts and literacy and for mathematics.
-For example, the Understanding Language Initiative <http://ell.stanford.edu> is aimed at heightening educator awareness of the critical role that language plays in CCSS and NGSS.
+Initiatives are emerging to identify language demands and opportunities as English language learners engage in the NGSS as well as the CCSS for English language arts and literacy and for mathematics.
+For example, the Understanding Language Initiative http://ell.stanford.edu is aimed at heightening educator awareness of the critical role that language plays in the CCSS and the NGSS.
 Its long-term goal is to help educators understand that the new standards cannot be achieved without providing specific attention to the language demands inherent to each subject area.
 This initiative seeks to improve academic outcomes for English language learners by drawing attention to critical aspects of instructional practices and by advocating for necessary policy supports at the state and local levels.